Accurate Simulation and Parameter Identification of Deformable Linear Objects using Discrete Elastic Rods in Generalized Coordinates: RELATED WORK

-\textbf{Simulation} of DLOs have many uses apart from wire manipulation.
 DLOs have many different representations in simulation.
-These representations have been used in the study of polymers \cite{wiggins2005exact}, musculoskeletal architectures \cite{zhang2019modeling}, hair \cite{bertails2006super}, and DNA \cite{sereda2010evaluation}.
-Finite element models (FEMs) are a common way to represent DLOs.
-Many simulations make use of a mass-spring system.
-Despite their simplicity, an interpretation of the system parameters of these models as physical properties is lacking.
+Mass-spring systems are a common way to model DLOs~\cite{lloyd2007identification}.
+Despite their simplicity, an interpretation of the system parameters of these models as physical properties is sometimes lacking.
 To achieve the desired dynamic behavior could require substantial effort in tuning.
-The mass-spring system in MuJoCo is applied through ball joints between objects.
-The stiffness of the three rotational axes of a ball joint is represented by a single parameter.
-Consequently, the bending and twisting stiffness is represented by this stiffness parameter and cannot be adjusted independently.
-This limits its ability to accurately model DLOs.
-Position-based models \cite{umetani2014position} are widely used in computer animation for their visual plausibility but are not known for their physical accuracy.
-For the quasi-static manipulation of DLOs, their stable configurations are required where both the bending (curvature) and twisting (torsion) energy are at a local minimum.
-Minimal-energy curves have been successfully applied in both 2D \cite{jou1992minimal} and 3D \cite{moll2006path} to manipulate DLOs.
-The discrete elastic rod model \cite{bergou2008discrete} uses a similar concept of minimum energy to arrive at a stable configuration of the wire.
-In addition to bending and twisting, the Cosserat rod theory \cite{cosserat1909theorie} \cite{spillmann2007corde} was able to include stretching and shearing to model elastic rods which have a wider array of applications.
-As wire stretching and shearing is relatively negligible for our application, the DER model will be used in this paper to reduce computational cost.
+Models like MuJoCo's native cable~\cite{todorov2012mujoco} have a linear torque response to deformations, which are not consistent with Kirchhoff rod theory.
+This limits its ability to accurately model DLOs, especially at large deformations.
+Position-based models \cite{umetani2014position} are popular in animation for visual plausibility, but lack physical accuracy.
+The Discrete Elastic Rod (DER) model \cite{bergou2008discrete} uses a concept of minimum energy to arrive at a stable configuration of the DLO, while having an explicit representation of the centerline which eases collision handling, and a quasistatic treatment of the material frame which can improve stability and performance of the simulation.
+In addition to bending and twisting, the Cosserat rod theory \cite{cosserat1909theorie,spillmann2007corde} include stretching and shearing to model elastic rods which have a wider array of applications.
+Our paper uses the DER theory to provide an accurate DLO model, where stretching and shearing are assumed to be negligible.
 More details will be discussed in Section \ref{section:ws}.